aheil/cse-theme/README.md

 ## Responsiveness

-The design has basic responsiveness, it looks good across large screens, tables and phones.
+The design has basic responsiveness, it looks good across large screens, tablets and phones.
 The responsiveness is not overly sophisticated though (a couple of `@media` queries).

 ## Course content